bocajnotnef/Recipys/doc/Appetizers/mexican-spread.rst

 #.
 Mix mayonnaise and cream cheese together and spread on platter
 #.
 Pour taco sauce over cream cheese mixture and spread evenly
 #.
 Sprinkle mozzarella and cheddar on top
-#.Sprinkle pepper, onions, and tomato over top of cheese
+#.
+Sprinkle pepper, onions, and tomato over top of cheese
 #.
 Serve with chips

 Serves: